-Amendments to IAS 1: Classification of liabilities as current or non-current (effective for annual periods beginning on or after 1 January 2023 once adopted by the EU).
+Amendments to IAS 1: Classification of liabilities as current or non-current (effective for annual periods beginning on or after 1 January 2024 once adopted by the EU).

-These narrow scope amendments clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+These amendments clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Liabilities are non-current if the entity has a substantive right, at the end of the reporting period, to defer settlement for at least twelve months.
 The guidance no longer requires such a right to be unconditional.
+The October 2022 amendment established that loan covenants to be complied with after the reporting date do not affect the classification of debt as current or non-current at the reporting date.
 Management's expectations whether they will subsequently exercise the right to defer settlement do not affect classification of liabilities.
-The right to defer only exists if the entity complies with any relevant conditions as of the end of the reporting period.
 A liability is classified as current if a condition is breached at or before the reporting date even if a waiver of that condition is obtained from the lender after the end of the reporting period.
 Conversely, a loan is classified as non-current if a loan covenant is breached only after the reporting date.
 In addition, the amendments include clarifying the classification requirements for debt a company might settle by converting it into equity.
 'Settlement' is defined as the extinguishment of a liability with cash, other resources embodying economic benefits or an entity's own equity instruments.
 There is an exception for convertible instruments that might be converted into equity, but only for those instruments where the conversion option is classified as an equity instrument as a separate component of a compound financial instrument.
-The amendments were issued in January 2020 with an original effective date 1 January 2022.
-However, in response to the Covid-19 pandemic, the effective date was deferred by one year to provide companies with more time to implement classification changes resulting from the amended guidance.
 The Group and the Company are currently assessing the impact of the amendments on their financial statements, but are not expecting that impact would be material.